-In the hierarchy of the Court Cards, the Knights stand second in line, right after the Pages.
-These Knights represent someone who has now matured from the child-like state of initial personality development, and is now a more action-oriented person.
+In the hierarchy of the Court Cards, the Knights come up right after the Pages.
+These Knights represent someone who has now matured from the child-like state of initial personality development (ie a Page), and is now a more action-oriented person.
 Whatever ideas and concepts took root in the Page stage are now acted upon in the Knight stage.

 Today, lets get to know the different Pages in our Tarot card deck.

-This is the first, introductory post in a series of articles where I am going to talk about the Court Cards in the Tarot card deck.
+This is an introductory post in a series of articles where I am going to talk about the Court Cards in the Tarot card deck.
+So, lets begin!